shineyruan/Personal-Blog/source/_posts/373Proj.md

 For more details, [a document that I have referred to](http://uzebox.org/files/NES-controller-Hydra-Ch6All-v1.0.pdf) when programming the NES controller says that:

+{% blockquote [<i>"Game Programming for the Propeller Powered HYDRA"</i>, pp. 95] %}

->The Nintendo Entertainment System or NES, also known as the Nintendo Family Computer (Famicom) was released in Japan in 1983 and shortly after in the USA in 1985.
+The Nintendo Entertainment System or NES, also known as the Nintendo Family Computer (Famicom) was released in Japan in 1983 and shortly after in the USA in 1985.
 The system was even more successful than the Atari 2600 and more or less put the last stake in the heart of Atari home consoles forever.
 The NES sold more than 60,000,000 units worldwide in its heyday and still sells to this day (I just bought 4 of them from eStarland.com)!
 There are over 200 clones of the system in circulation and the word "Nintendo" is used in many cultures as a youth slang term with many "varied" meanings.

->
->The system itself was nothing compared to the Propeller chip’s computing power, the NES was powered by the 8-bit 6502 running at 1.79 MHz, but the NES did have quite a bit of dedicated graphics hardware making it quite a contender in the 8-bit era, it sported multiple tile maps, graphics planes, sprites, sound, and a lot more.
+The system itself was nothing compared to the Propeller chip’s computing power, the NES was powered by the 8-bit 6502 running at 1.79 MHz, but the NES did have quite a bit of dedicated graphics hardware making it quite a contender in the 8-bit era, it sported multiple tile maps, graphics planes, sprites, sound, and a lot more.

->
-> <p align="right"> --- <i>"Game Programming for the Propeller Powered HYDRA"</i>, pp. 95 </p>
+{% endblockquote %}

 ### Interfacing the Nintendo NES controller